-If you have a Special Protection Area (SPA), Special Area of Conservation (SAC), Area of Special Scientific Interest (ASSI) on your land, you will have been formally notified by the NIEA and will already be aware of the environmental obligations which exist on your land.
+If you have a Special Protection Area (SPA) on your holding, you will have been formally notified by NIEA and will already be aware of the environmental obligations which exist on that land.

-- You must not carry out or cause or permit to be carried out operations or activities specified in theArea of Special Scientific Interest notification that are likely to damage the interests of the Natura 2000 site and for which NIEA have neither been notified nor consented. - You must comply with the terms of management notices served by NIEA or the terms of any restoration order served by a court. - You must not recklessly destroy or damage the special interest features of the area or disturb any fauna that are a special interest feature.
-(This requirement can apply to actions that take place other than on the SPA itself, but which have the same consequences.)
+- You must not carry out or cause or permit to be carried out operations or activities specified in the Area of Special Scientific Interest notification that are likely to damage the interests of the site and for which NIEA have neither been notified nor consented. - You must comply with the terms of any management notice served by NIEA or the terms of any restoration order served by a court. - You must not intentionally or recklessly destroy or damage the special flora1 of the area or disturb any of the special fauna2.
+(This requirement can apply to actions that take place other than on the Special Protection Area itself, but which have the same consequences).

-You will not break the rules for a SPA as outlined above if you have a reasonable excuse4 an emergency operation (provided that NIEA is told as soon as possible after the emergency)
+You will not break the rules for a SPA as outlined above if you have a reasonable excuse3.